ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M7-defi-lending/L1/index.md

 ![interest-rates.gif](/docs/img/S05/interest-rates.gif)

 Lending protocols operate in real-time.
 Rates are adjusted, and interest is accrued every new Ethereum block.
 Interest is typically [accrued to the debt token](https://medium.com/compound-finance/faq-1a2636713b69){target=\_blank} or accounts tied to the lending pool.
 Aave lets users redirect their stream of interest to other contracts.
+This allows for interesting applications where pools of money can be programmatically deployed to earn interest.
+One can seperate the marketing logic form the interest earning logic.

+An example of this can be PoolTogether which is a no loss lottery where the winner wins the interest accumulated and doesn't sacrifice the principal.
+A similar project could focus on the marketing of new application of lending pools, like no loss poker, and leverage Aave's money lego to deal with the interest.

 Aave offers a [stable interest rate](https://docs.aave.com/faq/borrowing#:~:text=The%20variable%20rate%20is%20the,rate%20depending%20on%20market%20conditions.){target=\_blank}, which means it's fixed for a short term and can change depending on borrowing and lending dynamics of the pool.
 [Other platforms](https://messari.io/article/fixed-income-protocols-the-next-wave-of-defi-innovation){target=\_blank} offer fixed interest rates, like [Notional](https://notional.finance/){target=\_blank}, [88mph](https://88mph.app/){target=\_blank} and [Barnbridge](https://barnbridge.com/){target=\_blank}.